 They did not return until the Monday morning.
 Mr. Mudgett, justice of the peace, having been so obliging as to drive up to the Everard place, had collected Richard and Verbena, and taken them to his own house.

 He found the flight of these birds a peaceful sight.
-To Richard they were not creatures of portent, dire.
+They were not, to Richard, creatures of portent, dire.
 The houses he passed, first those of his neighbors, then of comparative strangers, became more numerous.
-The carriageway, rutted and weed-grown over the hills, became straight and barren.
-Eventually, a row of frame houses at the foot of the hill turned the carriageway into a town street.
+The carriageway, rutted and weed-grown over the hills, became straighter and barren.
+Eventually, a row of frame houses at the foot of the hill turned the road into a town street.
 The hill declined to a wooden bridge, and Richard walked past larger houses on the opposite side of it, some few of brick.

 “It would be a fine thing,” Richard said to himself, “to have a house in town.”

 It would be a fine thing, as a man, to choose his own course without fear.
 He had resolved to appeal to Mudgett…but all along, as he’d walked, idle distractions had crowded out his dialogue.
 He had been unable to rehearse in his mind how this conversation would go.

 Where the house attached to the next property, Richard approached a small side entrance that led to a staircase.
 He found the door unlocked.
 He climbed to the top, stretched his neck, and peered past the landing.
 Every door in the unlit hall was closed, and Richard heard no stirring of humanity.

 Richard supposed that to Johnson the question seemed foolish.